 Amy Reinstein, M.S., CCC - SLP is a New York State (NYS) & Florida Association of Speech - Language Pathologists and Audiologists (FLASHA) licensed Speech-Language Pathologist.
 Amy received her Certificate of Clinical Competence (CCC) from the American Speech-Language-Hearing Association (ASHA) and holds a New York State Teacher of Students with Speech and Language Disabilities (TSSLD).
 Amy is also an active member of the ASHA SIG13 Special Interest Group, Swallowing and Swallowing Disorders.
 Amy now resides and practices full time in South Florida.
 She also writes and presents CEU courses (Continuing Education Unit).

 Amy has worked extensively with the NYC Department of Education as a contracted Speech Therapist along with various NYC hospitals and Skilled Nursing Facilities throughout the Metropolitan area evaluating and treating various speech and language disorders.
-She has a comprehensive background in the evaluation and treatment of swallowing disorders and performing and assessing modified barium swallow studies (MBSS) also known videofluoroscopy exams (VFSS).
-She is also certified in FEES (Fiberoptic Endoscopic Evaluation of Swallowing).
+She has a comprehensive background in the evaluation and treatment of swallowing disorders and performing and assessing modified barium swallow studies (MBSS) also known as videofluoroscopy exams (VFSS).
+She is also certified in performing FEES (Fiberoptic Endoscopic Evaluation of Swallowing).

 Earlier in her career she worked as an Administrator for CPSE and EI at the Manhattan Center for Early Learning which allowed her to gain a unique knowledge of the evaluation process.
 She began her career working as Talent Agent at a prominent New York City broadcast talent agency.
-These influential experiences helped Amy to discover her passion for Speech Therapy, develop a strong method for evaluating and treating speech language patients, and also gave her a unique insight that not many other speech therapists have; her own appreciation and understanding of being a speech and language patient herself.
+These influential experiences helped Amy to discover her passion for Speech Therapy, develop a strong method for evaluating and treating speech language patients, giving her a unique insight that not many other speech therapists have; the understanding of being a speech and language patient herself.
 Amy was treated for and recovered from an articulation disorder with the /s/ sound in her early childhood; also known as a lisp, through essential speech therapy.